 Based on these discussions, he plans to finance the proposed acquisition through a combination of investments from the private equity firms, reinvestment of approximately $1 billion of his own equity, and debt financing.
 Credit Suisse, Schulze's financial advisor, has informed him it is highly confident it can arrange the necessary debt financing, the statement said.

-Schulze has also held discussions with former Best Buy executives, including former CEO Brad Anderson and former President and COO Allen Lenzmeier, interested in rejoining the company.
+Schulze has also held discussions to see if Best Buy executives, including former CEO Brad Anderson and former president and COO Allen Lenzmeier, are interested in rejoining the company.

 Schulze spent 46 years with Best Buy and its predecessor company, Sound of Music, after founding the company in 1966.
-He served as the company’s Chief Executive Officer, Chairman and a director until 2002.
-He continued in the role of Chairman and a director from 2002 until resigning from the board in June 2012.
+He served as the company's CEO, chairman and a director until 2002.
+He continued in the role of chairman and a director from 2002 until resigning from the board in June 2012.